 - Now launch a command prompt from inside the folder where you have copied the .img files.

-- Connect your Nexus 5 to computer and issue the following command and hit Enter key to reboot the device into Bootloader/Fastboot mode:
+- Connect your Nexus 5 to the computer and issue the following command and hit Enter key to reboot the device into Bootloader/Fastboot mode:

 adb reboot bootloader